stezzbruh/Blue-Yeti-Mic-Fix/README.md

 step 2:
 place ``alsa-base.conf`` into ``/etc/modprobe.d`` after moving the old one if there is a ``alsa-base.conf`` sitting in ``/etc/modprobe.d`` (some distros don't have one be default)

-step 3: edit and replace these in the new ``alsa-base.conf`` you got from me with your own
+step 3: edit and replace (or even just delete) these in the new ``alsa-base.conf`` you got from me with your own

 options bt87x index=-2